polytypic/f-omega-mu/SYNTAX.md

 ```

 **Notes:**

+- An empty file is not valid syntax.

 - To reduce noise, end of line commas (`,`) inside braces (`{ ... }`) and
   brackets (`[ ... ]`), semicolons (`;`), `in` keywords, and parentheses around